 The National Beta Club Mission Statement

-Don't forget meetings are on the FIRST FRIDAY OF EVERY MONTH in the auditorium during PowerHour A, beginning in September and ending in May!
+Don't forget meetings are on the FIRST THURSDAY OF EVERY MONTH in the cafeteria during PowerHour, beginning in September and ending in May!
+(No meeting in January due to exams and semester change.)

-All members must complete their required meetings and service projects by the May meeting in order to remain an active member and receive a cord for graduation.
+All members must complete their required meetings and service projects by the May meeting in order to remain an active member and receive a collar for graduation.

 "Let us lead by serving others"